 Airlie has been published as an author and illustrator by several notable houses such as Child's Play International, Little Brown & Co, Dover Publications, and Tiger Tales.
-She is the recipient of several book awards including the 2014 Gold Independent Publishers Book Award, the Best English Language Books for Children (Taiwan) as well as the 2008 Practical Preschool Award.
+She is the recipient of several book awards including the Gold Moonbeam Children's Book Award, the Gold Independent Publishers Book Award, the Best English Language Books for Children (Taiwan) as well as the 2008 Practical Preschool Award.
 Click here to see Airlie's books.

 Airlie grew up in Carmel, California.
 The town's fairytale charm and origins as an artists' colony made a strong impression on her as a child.
 She graduated from the Rhode Island School of Design with a BFA in illustration, and now lives near Princeton, New Jersey.